carlfranklin/AddIdentityServer/README.md

 This requires the user to be authenticated AND in the **admin** role.

-Log out and log in again.
+Run the app, log out and log in again.
 Now you can not:

 - access either **Counter** or **FetchData** if you are not logged in, even if you specify the route in the url
 - access **FetchData** if you are not in the **admin** role